Making the Invisible Visible

 We have established the Avielle Foundation to address the causes of violence through a focus on brain health.
-We want to start using this term, brain health, because mental health is intangible – it comes with the fear, trepidation, and stigma of the unknown.
-We need to recognize that the brain is just another organ and is the source of all our behaviors.
-There are real, physical manifestations within the brain that can be imaged, measured, quantified, and understood – We can work with that.
-We can identify risk factors that lead to violent and aggressive behaviors and protective factors that move us away from violence and towards compassion, kindness, connection, and resilience.
-We are bridging the biochemical science and the behavioral science to make the invisible visible.
+We use the term “brain health” because mental health is intangible; it comes with the fear, trepidation, shame, and stigma of the unknown.
+The invisible world of ‘mental’ illness often comes with a label (“You are… depressed, bipolar, ADHD, etc.”) and, more often than not, creates a barrier to people getting help for themselves or for their loved ones as a result of the associated shame, stigma, fear, and discrimination.
+We need to recognize that the brain is just another organ and is the source of all our memories, feelings, and behaviors.
+Therefore, if our behaviors are abnormal, it is the result of abnormal chemistry and/or structure.
+There are real, physical manifestations within the brain that can be imaged, measured, quantified, and understood – we can work with that.
+We can identify risk factors that lead to violent and aggressive behaviors as well as protective factors that move us away from violence and towards compassion, kindness, connection, and resilience.
+We are bridging the biochemical and behavioral sciences to make the invisible visible.

 Visit the training’s page and frequently asked questions to learn more about brain health and what you can do to become educated.